iCliniq Logo

 Laboratory Studies:

 Neutropenia, lymphopenia, and anemia were noted using Upadacitinib due to a decrease in neutrophils, lymphocytes, and hemoglobin levels, respectively.
-There was also an increase in the lipid parameters like total cholesterol, high-density lipoprotein (HDL), and low-density lipoprotein (LDL).
-The elevated levels of LDL responded well to statin therapy and decreased to the pre-treatment levels.
+There was also an increase in lipid parameters like total cholesterol, high-density lipoprotein (HDL), and low-density lipoprotein (LDL).
 However, the effects of these elevations on cardiovascular complications are yet to be studied.
 After the start of the treatment, patients must be monitored at 12 weeks and post that based on the clinical guidelines mentioned for hyperlipidemia management.

 Embryo-Fetal Toxicity:

-Animal studies have shown that Upadacitinib, when administered to pregnant women, causes fetal harm.
-In addition, there was an increase in fetal malformations studied in rats and rabbits during organogenesis.
-Therefore, women with reproductive potential are advised to use effective contraception when used concomitantly with Upadacitinib and also four weeks post completion of therapy.
+Animal studies have shown that Upadacitinib when administered to pregnant women, causes fetal harm.
+In addition, an increase in fetal malformations was observed in rats and rabbits during organogenesis.
+Therefore, women with reproductive potential are advised to use effective contraception when used concomitantly with Upadacitinib and also four weeks post-completion of therapy.

 Vaccination: